apache/cordova-docs/docs/en/edge/cordova/file/filetransfer/filetransfer.md

 __Quick Example__

     // !!
-Assumes variable url contains a valid URI to a file on a server and filePath is a valid path on the device
+Assumes filePath is a valid path on the device

     var fileTransfer = new FileTransfer();
     var uri = encodeURI("http://some.server.com/download.php");